cielziyun/CODEWORDs/SKO/WEEK 3/readme.md

 <img width="700" src="https://user-images.githubusercontent.com/68975607/91943641-817e3800-ed2f-11ea-9cee-99a283d54fe7.jpg">

+*A screenshot of AI Dungeon*

 ## Karen's Live coding
 Then Karen walked us through a whole process of coding.

 <img width="500" src="https://user-images.githubusercontent.com/68975607/91944351-84c5f380-ed30-11ea-952f-d75359945a69.jpg">

-*Codes from Karen*
+*All codes and functions from Karen*

 ## Self learning (The coding train by Daniel Shiffman from youtube)

 <img width="500" src="https://user-images.githubusercontent.com/68975607/91943725-9e1a7000-ed2f-11ea-827d-3409e9b843e1.jpg">

-*A moving ellipse based on coding tutorial*
+*A moving ellipse based on youtube tutorial*

-## Scripts for House of Leaves Chapter 6
+## GROUP WORK-Scripts for House of Leaves Chapter 6

 I made a script for my group which divided the texts of chapter 6 into seperate scenes.
 I also recorded the texts from chapter 6 in a shared google docs document so people in my group can get acess to it.